This Dulce de Leche Irish Cream Crêpe Cake is so delicious that I recommend you to…avoid making it!

 - Add the dulce de leche and continue beating at low speed, for 2-3 minutes until smooth.

-- Add in the irish cream and beat for 1 minute or until fully incorporated.
-You can add a little more Irish cream, but you might need to add more powdered sugar as well.
+- Add in the Irish cream (Add 1/4 cup first) and beat for 1 minute or until fully incorporated.
+If it's still thick, add the remaining Irish cream.
+You can add a little more Irish cream, but you might need to add more powdered sugar as well (See Note 5)

-- To assemble the cake, spreed about 2 tablespoons of the frosting on a crêpe.
+- To assemble the cake, spreed about 2-3 tablespoons of the frosting on a crêpe.
 Place another crêpe and repeat the layers.
 Cover the top crêpe with the frosting as well and sprinkle with the roasted walnuts.
+(See Note 6)

 - Let the cake stand in the fridge for at least 2-3 hours.
 Remove from the fridge 15 minutes prior serving.